catehuang/amazon_clone/README.md

 * firebase and firebase-tool
 * react-currency-format
 * react-responsive-carousel
 ## How to use it?
 * Test locally: firebase emulators:start
 * Build production: npm run build
 * Deploy on Firebase: firebase deploy
 ## How does it look like?
+### However, only the Book category is implemented
 https://clone-7d302.web.app/